themcfadden/tpp/README.md

     * Use installer from nodejs.org
 #### 2. Clone EasyRTC
   * git clone git@github.com:priologic/easyrtc.git
+  * put it at the same directory level as this tpp code.
 #### 3. Change directory to easyRTC, and follow their installation instructions
   * npm install in a couple of places
 #### 4. Create self signed key and certs